 Cobb’s kids always wearing the same clothes make some theorize he is still trapped in a dream

-One of the big reasons many have theorized that Cobb might still be trapped in a dream revolves around the appearance of his kids.
+One of the big reasons many have theorized Cobb might still be trapped in a dream revolves around the appearance of his kids.
 We see them throughout Inception, but only through the lens of Cobb’s memory of them.
 When we see them that way, they always look the same.
-They wear the same clothes, they have the same haircut.
-Yet in reality it’s been months or even years since Cobb saw them, yet at the end of the movie when he’s supposed to see them in reality… they look exactly the same as they did in his memory.
+They wear the same clothes; they have the same haircut.
+Yet in reality it’s been months or even years since Cobb saw them, yet at the end of the movie, when he’s supposed to see them in reality… they look exactly the same as they did in his memory.
 Specifically, they seem to be wearing the same clothes.
-If they’re wearing the same clothes as they are on Cobb’s dream, then that means they aren’t real and he’s still dreaming.
+If they’re wearing the same clothes as they are on Cobb’s dream, then that means they aren’t real, and he’s still dreaming.
 Except it seems they aren’t wearing the same clothes.

 Though it may look like the same kids at the same age wearing the same clothes at the end of the film, IMDB confirms that two different child actors of different ages played Cobb’s kids in the movie.
 And more importantly Inception costume designer Jeffrey Kurland insists in this interview that though you may have thought their clothes were the same, they weren’t.
 He says, “the children’s clothing is different in the final scene… look again…”

 Cobb appears to wear his wedding ring only in dream sequences, but he’s not wearing it in the final sequence

 Sharp-eyed viewers have pointed out another significant detail: Cobb’s wedding ring.
 Throughout the film, Cobb appears to wear his wedding ring only in dream sequences, taking it off in what are presented as real-world scenes.
 In the final sequence, he is not wearing the ring, leading some to argue that he is, indeed, in reality.